saramashfej/rudderstackworkshop101/README.md

 **2. Google Analytics 4**

 Now that we have seen how to send the data to a Cloud Warehouse to visualize the data into table, run queries on the data and create customer profiles, let’s look at how we can stream data into different tool like GA4 to extract key marketing insights:

+It's important here to distinguish with the two connection modes that the Google Analytics 4 destination in RudderStack now supports:
+- Cloud mode: with the cloud mode, we are making HTTP calls to the Measurement protocol, this is useful in scenarios when we want to enable interaction from any source, including offline sources.
+However, this type of connection doesn't support all features like capturing geolocation.
+- Device mode: This is loading the gtag.js directly on our website, here we get real time data reporting as well as the full range of capabilities that GA4 has.

 1. In your browser, enter [analytics.google.com](http://analytics.google.com) and sign in with your work account.
 2. In the bottom left corner, you’ll find a gear symbol, click there to open up the admin portal.